 As soon as we wanted to plug our smart phone we realized that the car lacks two: 1 – USB to charge a phone etc. 2- Aux input to play music from your phone.
 As for inputs, there was an RCA input in the glove compartment.
 We purchased the cable and plugged it, and it worked, but, the glove compartment closes on the cable unless you want to drive with it open.
 Further more it is too small even to handle an average book on the long side.
 So, there really should be both a USB and an AUX input in the middle of the dashboard.
 Maybe there is and they are hidden somewhere…

-Starting to drive: the seats are real comfortable, and the car is equipped with a gearbox selector handle, located just above the steering wheel.
+Starting to drive: the seats are comfortable.
+The car is equipped with a gearbox selector handle, located just above the steering wheel.
 Naturally, you’d like to pull the handle all the way to drive, but Citroen weirdly ordered the gears with M (manual) being last choice.
 So most of the time you’re pulling the handle too far and then pushing it back for D (drive), it’s pretty annoying and because the handle is very delicate and small , getting used to it, doesn’t help, you still miss the D most of the times.

 Another thing that bugged me is that when you’re stopping up hill, any release of the brake will cause the car to drift backwards, even when it’s in D (Drive) mode.

 Citroen equipped the Picasso with a rear, side and front distance sensors.
-That’s very good, giving the fact the front of the car ends in an angle that makes it impossible to see the front at all (I’m 1.81 c”m tall and still).
-So you rely on the sensors that are pretty annoying (all beeps are annoying, in any car…) although they make a good job warning you from front-back-side hazards.
+They come in handy, as the front of the car slopes in an angle that makes it impossible to see the front at all (I’m 1.81 c”m tall and still).
+So you rely on the sensors beeping about front-back-side hazards.

 Another criticism I have is that the sensors alert you with beeps along with a yellow line on the screen, that tells you which side of the car is close to an obstacle.
 It does that with lines in different colors that reflect the proximity.
 It starts with a yellow line, then another yellow line and then a red line.
-Problem is that besides being frightened by the red line, you can’t really know for sure, how far you are from the other car/wall/whatever.
+Problem is that besides being frightened by the red line, you can’t really know for sure, how close you are to it.

-The most annoying thing in the Picasso is the gearbox.
-I don’t know if Citroen engineers designed it to make the driving experience feel like a manual gear box (they surly succeeded…) and I’ll explain what I mean.
-A good automatic gearbox should shift gears flawlessly and in a linear kind of way, with no pauses between gear shifts, up or down.
+The most annoying thing in the Picasso is probably the gearbox.
+I don’t know if Citroen engineers designed it to make the driving experience feel like a manual gear box (if so, they surly succeeded).
+A good automatic gearbox shift gears flawlessly and in a linear kind of way, with no pauses between gear shifts, up or down.
 The Picasso gearbox pauses with every gear up change.
 This is probably the most annoying gearbox I’ve ever drove, even more annoying than the Citroen BX from the 90’s.
-For me it’s a deal breaker and this gear is tiresome in city driving.
+For me it’s a deal breaker and this gearbox is tiresome in city driving.
 On the contrary, in highway speeds it’s a delight.

 Car handles superb and with no squeaks from the plastics.
 The car was steady even at high speed curves.